 - Social gambling

 Illegal gambling is sometimes associated with organized crime and racketeering.
-The state of Colorado heavily regulates gambling and has made most gambling illegal.
-The reason the state restrains individuals from participating in gambling activities is to “safeguard the public against the evils induced by common gamblers and coming gambling houses.”2
+The reason the state restrains individuals from participating in these activities is to “safeguard the public against the evils induced by common gamblers and coming gambling houses.”2

-Professional gambling is not a term for people who make a living from playing poker.
-Professional gambling is a term for someone who profits from illegal gambling.
-Professional gambling has higher penalties than standard gambling.
-Professional gambling means:
+Professional gambling is not a term for making a living from, say, playing poker.
+Instead, it is a term for profiting from illegal gambling.

 - “Aiding or inducing another to engage in gambling, with the intent to derive a profit therefrom; or